Trovemaster/TROVE/docs/source/zmatrix.rst

 - Type 0: the "Dihedral"  angle  is defined as  a valence angle between bonds :math:`\vec{r_{2}}`  and  :math:`\vec{r_{3}}` as shown in the figure.

+- Type 1: it is defined as  a usual dihedral angle  between two planes (4-1-2 and 3-1-2),  with important addition.
+One more bond angle :math:`\alpha_3` is introduced (see the figure and also Ammonia example in  `Molecules <https://spectrove.readthedocs.io/en/latest/molecules.html>`__).

 .. sidebar::

    .. figure:: img/XY3_zmat_1.jpg